Gender Pay Gap Statement

 Progress Monitoring:

-MCC is committed to regularly monitoring and reporting on the progress made in addressing the gender pay gap.
+We are committed to regularly monitoring and reporting on the progress made in addressing the gender pay gap.
 We will provide updates on our initiatives, share successes and challenges, and remain accountable for our commitment to achieving pay equity.

 Conclusion: